Yoga Therapy Training

 Emphasise exhalation.

-Breathing exercises may be beneficial if there is no stress involved.
+Breathing exercises may be beneficial.

 Take care with strong chest openers (e.g. Bridge Pose).